Custom Packaging

 What you get with custom handmade gift boxes wholesale

 The term “handmade” covers a few different structures, and the right one depends on what you are shipping, displaying, and charging.
-In custom handmade gift boxes wholesale, the core styles usually include rigid set-up boxes, magnetic closure boxes, drawer boxes, lid-and-base boxes, and shoulder boxes.
+In custom handmade gift boxes wholesale, the core styles usually include rigid set-up boxes, Magnetic Closure Boxes, drawer boxes, lid-and-base boxes, and shoulder boxes.
 Each one has a different feel, assembly sequence, and price point.
 Pick the wrong one and you’ll know it immediately—usually after the first sample arrives and everybody squints at it like it offended them personally.

 Rigid set-up boxes are the workhorse for premium gifting.
 They use greyboard, usually in the 1.5mm to 3.0mm range, wrapped with printed or specialty paper.
-Magnetic closure boxes add a cleaner opening experience and often use embedded magnets sized to the panel weight, typically 10mm x 2mm or 15mm x 2mm depending on the flap size.
+Magnetic Closure Boxes add a cleaner opening experience and often use embedded magnets sized to the panel weight, typically 10mm x 2mm or 15mm x 2mm depending on the flap size.
 Drawer boxes give you an unboxing effect that works well for jewelry, cosmetics, and small accessories.
 Shoulder boxes create that layered reveal people love for luxury sets.
 None of that is random.
 It is structure design, and yes, it’s the part that makes buyers nod like they discovered the secret sauce.

 Material choices matter just as much as box style.
 Most custom handmade gift boxes wholesale orders use greyboard wrapped with art paper, textured paper, linen paper, soft-touch paper, or recycled kraft-style wraps.
 I have also seen clients specify 157gsm art paper laminated onto 2.5mm greyboard for a clean print surface, then add a custom insert lined with velvet flock or EVA foam.
 A fragrance project I saw in Suzhou used 350gsm C1S artboard for the outer sleeve, printed in 4-color process with matte lamination, then paired it with a 2mm EVA insert.
 That is a very different result from a plain SBS folding carton.
 Different feel.
 Different price.
 Different customer reaction.

-What specifications buyers should confirm before ordering?
+Specifications buyers should confirm before ordering

 Custom Handmade Gift Boxes Wholesale Pricing and MOQ